Coalwood, West Virginia, located in McDowell County, was a company owned town founded by George Lafayette Carter in 1905.1 6

-In 1904, work began on constructing the West Virginia Southwestern Railway from its junction with the Norfolk & Western at Gordon along the Tug Fork west of Roderfield.4 5 The 9.93-mile branch was completed to Coalwood and opened on April 10, 1905, and was owned and operated by the Norfolk & Western as their Clear Fork Branch.
-The first shaft mine opened at Coalwood in 1914.
+In 1904, work began on constructing the West Virginia Southwestern Railway from its junction with the Norfolk & Western Railroad at Gordon along the Tug Fork west of Roderfield.4 5 The 9.93-mile branch was completed to Coalwood on April 10, 1905,.
+It was operated by the Norfolk & Western as their Clear Fork Branch.
+The first shaft coal mine opened in 1914.

-In 1922, Carter sold the mine and town to the Consolidation Coal Company, who built the community a new clubhouse.1 Consolidation owned the property until March 16, 1933 when the company went into default.1 3 6 Carter regained control of the operations until his death three years later, when operations were assumed by his son James.
+In 1922, Carter sold the mining operations and Coalwood to the Consolidation Coal Company.
+Consolidated Coal constructed a larger clubhouse,1 and owned the property until March 16, 1933 when it went into default.1 3 6 Carter regained control of the mine and town until his death three years later, when it was assumed by his son James.

 In 1924, the first mines at Caretta opened.
 The mines were later unionized in 1933, which led to some tension in 1945, when Carter refused to sign a standard union contract.1 6 What followed was weeks of intense debate and argument until the U.S. Navy was sent in to put the workers back to work due to the onset of World War II.